Jump to content

 Copyright (C) 2026 Matthias Peltzer

-This programme is free software; you may redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License or (at your option) any later version.
+This programme is free software; you may redistribute it and/or modify it under the terms of the GNU General Public Licence, as published by the Free Software Foundation; either version 2 of the licence or (at your option) any later version.

 The full text of the licence can be found in the LICENSE file.